duthied/Free-Friendika/doc/Developers-Intro.md

 ###Coding standards

 For the sake of consistency between contribution and general code readability, Friendica follows the widespread [PSR-2 coding standards](http://www.php-fig.org/psr/psr-2/).
-Don't worry, you don't have to know by heart the PSR-2 coding standards to start contributing to Friendica.
-Before comitting your work, you can use the PHP Coding Standard Fixer located in the `util` folder this way:

-	$> php util/php-cs-fixer.phar fix <file or folder> --level=psr2

 Here's a few primers if you are new to the PSR-2 coding standards:
  * Indentation is 4 spaces, period.
  * By default, strings are enclosed in single quotes, but feel free to use double quotes if it makes more sense (SQL queries, adding tabs and line feeds).